A Shaun the Sheep Movie: Farmageddon: Critical response

 Brian Tallerico of RogerEbert.com gave 3.5/4 stars to the movie, saying "If you like anything Aardman, or anything funny really, you should make an effort to find it."

 Carlos Aguilar of The Wrap gave the film a positive review, saying, "A quick-witted and uproarious homage to the sci-fi genre like only the stop-motion geniuses at Aardman Animations could imagine and handcraft."

 Awards and nominations

 Video game

-A related videogame, entitled Home Sheep Home: Farmageddon Party Edition was released on Nintendo Switch and Steam in October 2019.
+An updated version of the previously released Home Sheep Home games, entitled Home Sheep Home: Farmageddon Party Edition, was released on Nintendo Switch and Steam in October 2019.
 It was released in Japan in August 2020 by Greenlight Games.
-In the game, Shaun, Shirley, and Timmy find their way back to the green grass of home, all hosted by Lu-La.
-The puzzle-platform game reused much of the gameplay from previous Home Sheep Home games.
+It was also released on PS4 and Xbox in 2023.
+This version contains a party mode that offers several minigames to play against other players, all hosted by Lu-La.

+Sequel

+A sequel, titled Shaun the Sheep: The Beast of Mossy Bottom, was confirmed to be in development on 7 May 2025.
+The film is to be directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
+It will be released in 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.